Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

 And stop our code completely.

-Which is not ideal, because we don't want our code to crash right away.
+This is not ideal because we don't want our code to crash immediately.

 ## Catching error in JavaScript

 The way to catch errors in JavaScript is to wrap them in a `try...catch` statement.

-Let's do just that for the code we have above and see what happens.
+Let's do that for the code above and see what happens.

 ```js
 try {